 3. Opportunity to meet people

 As a journalist, you will have the opportunity to meet and interact with people from all walks of life.
-In fact, conducting interviews is regarded as one of the many perks of being a journalist.
+In fact, conducting interviews with famous personalities is regarded as one of the many perks of being a journalist.
 You get to meet interesting people, learn about their stories and narrate them to an audience.